 Therefore, it is full of calcium, iron, zinc, and potassium.

-Stevia is a sweetener that has been approved by the FDA as a useful alternative for sugar.
+Stevia is a sweetener that has been approved by the FDA as a useful alternative to sugar.
 It contains anti-diabetic and anti-oxidant properties.
 Furthermore, it can suppress plasma glucose levels and boost glucose tolerance.

 Stevia is not technically an artificial sweetener because it is made from stevia plant leaves.
 This sweetener can increase insulin production, insulin an effect on the cell membranes, keep the blood sugar in check, and prevent complications from type 2 diabetes.